 Mr. Wang graduated from Cornell Law School and received a B.A. in American Studies and American History from Northwestern University.

-Mr. Karam is a Principal of Corsair.
+Mr. Karam is a Managing Director of Corsair.
 He joined Corsair in 2013 and is based in London.

 Mr. Karam is responsible for investor relations with limited partners.
 Prior to joining Corsair, Mr. Karam spent 10 years as Managing Director at Wedge Alternatives, a private investment office and placement firm, responsible for business development and the firm’s overall management.
 Prior to Wedge Alternatives, Mr. Karam was an Executive Director with Lehman Brothers’ Institutional Client Group servicing middle market accounts on mainly equity, fixed income and structured products.
 Prior to Lehman Brothers, Mr. Karam was an Associate with CIBC Oppenheimer’s Institutional Client Group.